appseconnect/docs/_posts/ProcessFlow Management/Quickstart/2020-07-27-technology-app-creation-using-processflow.md

 ![techapp5](\staticfiles\processflow\media\techapp5.png)

 **Note:**
-    - You cannot edit the created app from the process flow section.
+    - You cannot edit the created app from the processflow section.
 However you can anytime edit your application by navigating to APPS > Search your App.
 Click on the View button for editing your created app.
     - You cannot create applications with the same name in your organisation.
     - You cannot provide special characters in the **App Name** field.